The Indian Legal System

 Introduction

-1. Tracing the History of the Legal System in India
+1. Tracing the History of Legal System in India

-1. Examples of Alternative Legal Systems in India
+3. Examples of Alternate Legal Systems in India

-Appendix II: State Profiles Indicating Reliance on Traditional, Non-state Legal Systems
+Appendix III: State Profiles Indicating Reliance on Traditional, Non-State Legal Systems

 Bibliography